 Responsibility:

 The Contractor’s responsibility is to provide a business analyst, a risk manager, and a programmer for system configuration and adjustment.
-They should also provide the tools and practices necessary for developing risk management processes and tools.
+They should also provide the tools and practices necessary for developing risk management processes and tools, including AI capabilities.

 The Customer’s responsibility is to appoint a project portfolio risk manager and to provide access to information necessary for the development of risk management processes.